 Is the PILON contractual or non contractual?

-However, there is still a difference in the way a PILON payment is handled in the PENP calculation depending on whether the PILON is contractual or not.
+Despite the change in rules since April 2018, there is still a difference in the way a PILON payment is handled in the PENP calculation depending on whether the PILON is contractual or not.

 Under the PENP calculation: